-Voted by the member of the media, CPBL have announced the 2017 MVP, Rookie of the Year and Most improved player award last night annual award ceremony last night.
-(Here’s our coverage on 2017 Gold Glove and Best-Ten award winners)
+Voted by the member of the media, CPBL have announced the 2017 MVP, Rookie of the Year and the Most improved player award last night annual award ceremony last night.
+(Here is our coverage on 2017 Gold Glove and Best-Ten award winners)

 2017 CPBL MVP – Wang Po-Jung

 Without any surprise, the 2017 MVP goes to Lamigo Monkeys hard hitting youngster 王柏融 (Wang Po-Jung), who posted a record of .407/.491/.700 with 101 RBI, 31 home runs and 195 OPS+.